lu-group/one-shot-pde/README.md

 ## Code

 The code for training the local solution operators, FPI, LOINN and cLOINN approaches can be found in [src](src).
 Each folder within this directory is named according to the PDEs.
 Files ending in "_G.py" is the code for training the local solution operators.
 Files ending with "FPI", "cLOINN", or "LOINN" correspond to each approach.
+A Jupyter Notebook example for the nonlinear diffusion–reaction equation is provided here: 📘[Example_nonlinear_diffusion-reaction_equation.ipynb](src/Example_nonlinear_diffusion-reaction_equation.ipynb).

 - [1D Poisson equation](src/1d_poisson/)
 - [Linear diffusion equation](src/linear_diffusion/)